Sydney-Informatics-Hub/intro-git/notebooks/04_changes.md

 to illustrate how Git manages code.

 We'll use `nano` to edit the file; you can use whatever editor you like.
 In particular, this does not have to be the `core.editor` you set globally earlier.
 But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
-For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create/) in [The Unix Shell](https://swcarpentry.github.io/shell-novice/) lesson.

 ```sh
 nano mean.py